amazon-archives/sagemaker-containers/README.rst

 Contains the list of input data channels in the container.

-When you run training, you can partition your training data into different logical “channels”.
-Depending on your problem, some common channel ideas are: “training”, “testing”, “evaluation” or “images’and”labels".
+When you run training, you can partition your training data into different logical "channels".
+Depending on your problem, some common channel ideas are: "training", "testing", "evaluation" or "images" and "labels".

 ``SM_CHANNELS`` includes the name of the available channels in the container as a JSON encoded list.
 Usage example: